rik2803/aws-cfn-templates/README.md

 The environment can be something like `tst`, `prod`, `acc`. `stg` or whatever environment your organization might be running.

+#### `CertificateArn`

+Because security is not optional, so is this parameter.
+Create a AWS Certificate for the CNAME and pass the ARN of the certificate to the _CloudFormation_ template.

 ### To copy the files to the S3 bucket